SamiPerttu/fundsp/README.md

 containing operator overloads and other trait implementations.
 The wrapper also implements the `AudioUnit` trait.

 The type encoding is straightforward.
-As an example, in the hacker prelude
+As an example, in the `prelude64` prelude

 ```rust
 noise() & constant(440.0) >> sine()